Anna Oxenstierna

-Anna Iliana Maria Gabriella Oxenstierna (born 13 June 1963) is a former Swedish professional golfer.
-She played on the Ladies European Tour and won the 1989 TEC Players Championship.
+Anna Iliana Maria Gabriella Oxenstierna (born 13 June 1963) is a retired Swedish professional golfer and Ladies European Tour player.
+She won the European Lady Junior's Team Championship twice and the 1989 TEC Players Championship in England.

-Early life
+Early life and family

-Born into an athletic and golfing family, her father Thure Gabriel Oxenstierna is the architect of Roslagen Golf Club where her brother Alexander later were general manager.
+Born into an athletic and golfing family, her father Thure Gabriel Oxenstierna is the architect of Roslagen Golf Club, where her brother Alexander later became the general manager.
 Her grandfather Johan Gabriel Oxenstierna won gold in modern pentathlon at the 1932 Summer Olympics in Los Angeles.